Middle Market Investors Find the Right Seller

 Kevin Bupp will tell you he’s in a better place today than he was just three years ago.

-That’s saying something for a guy who’s spent two decades in real estate successfully buying and capitalizing on single-family homes, commercial properties and apartment buildings.
+That’s saying something for a guy who’s spent two decades in real estate and has learned to find the right seller so he can buy and capitalize on single-family homes, commercial properties and apartment buildings.

 There are worse fates.

-And, Kevin wears a big smile and readily shares his joy about where he and his associates have landed.
+And, Kevin wears a big smile, readily sharing his joy about where he and his associates have landed.